vaibhav1/Arrays/README.md

 # Arrays
-All programming problems related to Arrays
+All programming problems related to Arrays.
+You can find problem statements in the comments inside Java files.
+Also, filenames would tell you the problem heading.For example: MaximumProductSubArray.java would be solution to finding maximum product subarray in an integer array